Learn about some of the most popular and value-packed 150cc bikes available in India, along with their features, mileage, and pricing.

 With several reliable options from trusted brands, these bikes strike the right balance for Indian roads.
 Choosing the right one depends on your usage, comfort preferences, and budget.
 Financing options also make ownership more accessible than ever before.

-The Yamaha MT-15 is among the most expensive bikes in this category, priced around ₹1.69 Lakhs (ex-showroom Delhi), due to its premium features and performance.
+The Yamaha MT-15 is among the most expensive bikes in this category.
+It has a starting price of ₹1,58,200 (ex-showroom Delhi), due to its premium features and performance.

 Bikes like the Bajaj Pulsar 150, Honda Unicorn, and TVS Apache RTR 160 4V are widely preferred for their reliability and strong brand value.